Nature’s Miracle Crowns Datavault AI with 35% Royalty License with Multi-Million-Dollar Global Technology License

 - Tandem Focused on Producing ARR Annual Recurring Revenue and Market Entrance for the forthcoming International Elements Exchange

 PHILADELPHIA, Oct.
-28, 2025 (GLOBE NEWSWIRE) -- via IBN -- Datavault AI Inc. (Nasdaq: DVLT), a leader in patented data tokenization and monetization technologies, today announced that it has entered into a definitive licensing agreement with Nature’s Miracle Holding Inc. (OTCQB: NMHI), a sustainable agriculture and environmental technology company.
+28, 2025 (GLOBE NEWSWIRE) -- Datavault AI Inc. (Nasdaq: DVLT), a leader in patented data tokenization and monetization technologies, today announced that it has entered into a definitive licensing agreement with Nature’s Miracle Holding Inc. (OTCQB: NMHI), a sustainable agriculture and environmental technology company.

 Under the agreement, Nature’s Miracle will license Datavault AI’s patented Carbon Credit Tokenization System, enabling it to develop, distribute, and commercialize blockchain-powered carbon credit solutions worldwide.